 a hand holding a sparkler against the night sky - representing being positive in a negative situation

-Hey friends!
-This is a post about some simple and practical ways to prompt your brain to think more positive thoughts.
+I have some simple and practical suggestions to prompt your brain to think more positive thoughts.
 But first, I have a couple of things to say about positivity.

 It isn’t something you achieve once and for all.